- 2 good-sized potatoes or 8 new potatoes

 - A handful of fresh coriander or parsley leaves (to serve)

-2. Rinse and toss in a large pan with the peeled and diced squash.
-You should have roughly a 50/50 mix of squash to potato.
+2. Rinse and pop them in a large pan with the peeled and diced squash.
+You should have an approximate 50/50 mix of squash and potato.

-3. Cover with boiling water.
-Add a pinch of salt and a drop of olive oil.
+3. Cover with boiling water, add a pinch of salt and a drizzle of olive oil.
 Cook for 10-15 mins, or till the veg is cooked.

 4. Drain.
-Season with a little salt and pepper.
-Fold in the ginger, chilli, garlic, a grating of lime zest and a squeeze of juice.
-Add your greens, folding them through.
-Shake in a few splashes of soy sauce.
-Taste a bit of the mix.
-Adjust seasoning accordingly.
+Season with a little salt and pepper and fold in the ginger, chilli, garlic, a little lime zest and juice.
+Add the greens, folding them through.
+Add a few splashes of soy sauce.
+Taste and adjust the seasoning if needed.

-5. Get a large frying pan (roughly 26-28 cm) hot.
-Drizzle in enough oil to generously gloss the bottom and sides.
-Tumble in the spiced up potato-spud mix.
-Press into the pan to form a giant potato cake.
+5. Warm a large frying pan (roughly 26-28 cm) and drizzle in enough oil to generously gloss the bottom and sides.
+Tip in the spiced veg mix and press it into the pan to form a giant potato cake.
 You want it smooth on top and coming right to the sides of the pan.

-6. Cook over medium heat till you see the sides crisping up.
-Give it time.
-Once it’s looking nicely golden on bottom (use a spatula to have a peek), carefully flip it.
+6. Cook on a medium heat till you see the sides crisping up.
+Once it’s golden on bottom (use a spatula to lift up a corner and check), carefully flip it.
 The easiest way is to flip it into another similar-sized pan (gloss it with oil first).

 7. Continue to cook till golden on both sides.

-8. Once it’s done, slide it onto a large cutting board.
-Finish with an extra splash or two of soy sauce, a squeeze of lime and fresh herbs scattered over the top.
-Cut into wedges and dish it out.
+8. Once it’s done, slide the potato and squash cake onto a large cutting board.
+Finish with an extra splash or 2 of soy sauce, a squeeze of lime and fresh herbs scattered over the top.
+Cut into wedges and serve.